bisratmengesha/ATM-App/README.md

 # ATM-App

 # Description
-This is a simple ATM app built using reacT.
+This is a simple ATM app built using react.
 # How to run
 Upload all files and launch the html file on your localhost server.
 # Roadmap of future improvements